-Richard A. Grenell has nearly two decades of experience in all aspects of communications and public affairs.
-Grenell has served as the primary communications advisor for public officials at the local, state, federal and international levels, as well as for a Fortune 500 ranked health care company (DaVita, Inc.) with roughly $6 billion in revenues.
-Currently, Grenell is a Partner with Capitol Media Partners specializing in strategic and crisis communications issues with public policy challenges.
-He is based in Los Angeles, CA.
+Richard A. Grenell is a Partner with Los Angeles-based Capitol Media Partners specializing in international strategic communications.
+He has served as the primary communications advisor for public officials at the local, state, federal and international levels, as well as for a Fortune 500 ranked company with $6 billion in revenues.
+Grenell has worked with clients based in the U.S. as well as Iran, Kazakhstan, the Democratic Republic of the Congo, Somalia, China, Australia, Timor-Leste and throughout Europe.

-Grenell was appointed in 2001 by President George W. Bush to serve as Director of Communications and Public Diplomacy for the United States Permanent Representative to the United Nations.
-In this role, Grenell advised four U.S. Ambassadors – John D. Negroponte, John C. Danforth, John R. Bolton and Zalmay Khalilzad – on the formulation and articulation of United States policy at the United Nations.
-In his roughly 8 years at the UN, Grenell developed extensive media contacts with hundreds of international reporters based in New York and Washington, DC, including paying particular attention to Arab and Asian media outlets.
+In 2001, he was appointed by President George W. Bush to serve as Director of Communications and Public Diplomacy for the United States Ambassador to the United Nations.
+In this role, Grenell advised four U.S. Ambassadors – John D. Negroponte, John C. Danforth, John R. Bolton and Zalmay Khalilzad.
+Grenell was also appointed by John C. Danforth in 2004 as an Alternate Representative to the UN Security Council with full voting rights and privileges.

-Grenell received a Master’s Degree in Public Administration from Harvard University’s John F. Kennedy School of Government, and his Bachelor’s Degree in Government and Public Administration from Evangel College.
+Grenell received a Master’s Degree in Public Administration from Harvard University’s John F. Kennedy School of Government and his Bachelor’s Degree in Government and Public Administration from Evangel University.